 When the window latches are in the closed position, the window is locked.
 Before you begin to crank the window open, please ensure that both latches are open.
 If this procedure is not followed, the crank gears will be stripped and the window will not function.
 Window limiters are installed in every apartment to comply with the City of Toronto by-law, which restricts window openings to a maximum of 4” or 100mm.
 DO NOT TAMPER with window limiters.

-Do not leave windows open for any reason during cold weather/winter.
-This could result in frozen water lines.
+Do not leave windows open and unattended for an extended period of time especially during cold weather/winter.
+This could result in frozen water lines causing damage to the building that you may be charged for.

 Links and Resources